ScottishCovidResponse/BEEP/SoftwareChecklist.md

 - Is an issue tracker used?
 - Are there contribution guidelines?

-> - [ ] Sufficiently addressed
+> - [X] Sufficiently addressed
-> - [X] Some work remaining or caveats
+> - [ ] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
 > The code is stored in a GitHub repository, and the issue tracker and pull requests are used as part of development, though not for the main work by the model owner.
-No [licence file or contribution guidelines](https://github.com/ScottishCovidResponse/SCRCIssueTracking/issues/560) have been added yet.
+There is a licence and contribution guidelines.

 ### Are software dependencies listed and of appropriate quality?